ryodaiKim/CRISPR-Bayes-Screen/README.md

 This repo centers on a Negative Binomial (NB) multi-gene Bayesian model for CRISPR screens.
 A ShrinkCRISPR-aligned empirical-Bayes pipeline is included as a benchmark for accuracy and calibration.

 What’s here:
-- NB multi-gene Bayesian model (main focus): joint inference across genes/sgRNAs with VI/NUTS, caching, robust hit-calling, QC and volcano plots.
+- HBM Bayesian model (main focus): joint inference across genes/sgRNAs with VI/NUTS, caching, robust hit-calling, QC and volcano plots.
 - ShrinkCRISPR benchmark (supporting): empirical-Bayes approximation aligned with the paper (zero-centered prior, lfdr-based calls) used to compare against the NB model.
  - MAGeCK benchmark (supporting): a commonly used, alternative gene-level calling method used in our comparisons and benchmarking (see `outputs/tables/bench_mageck_hits.csv` and related bench outputs).